david-jarad-josh-saroj/project-github-readme-classification/README.md

 - The text was then normalized and stripped of special characters
 - Stopwords were removed
 - New columns were created in the dataframe to represent the cleaned and lemmatized versions of the original
+- Split the data into train, validate and test sets and stratify by the language
+    - Train : 64 % of the data
+    - Validate : 16 % of the data
+    - Test : 20 % of the data

 ## Data Dictionary